openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

 ## Composite Signatures

-Dilithium + ECC signatures are meant to contain both the Dilithium and the ECC signature data, and an implementation MUST validate both algorithms to state that a signature is valid.
+ML-DSA + ECC signatures are meant to contain both the ML-DSA and the ECC signature data, and an implementation MUST validate both algorithms to state that a signature is valid.